AltCtrlSupr/ACSPanel-Standard/README.md

 4) Setting up ACSPanel
 --------------------

-Now you set parameters.yml with your database create, you can take parameters.yml.sample as example.
-(Not necessary when it's installed via deb package).

-    cp app/config/parameters.yml.sample app/config/parameters.yml

 You should create your own config_dev.yml, as the parameters you can take config_dev.yml.sample as example.

     cp app/config/config_dev.yml.sample app/config/config_dev.yml